 Project management concepts, project framework & lifecycle, project initiation, team effectiveness and leadership, project scope, activity sequencing, estimating resources, developing the project schedule, stakeholder management, procurement, risk management, quality management, project execution, quality control, managing project teams, project monitoring / control, communication, negotiation, managing conflict, an introduction to Agile, and other PM methodologies.

 Candidates for admission to the certificate program are required to have two years of professional experience.
 An undergraduate degree is not a requirement; qualified students from all backgrounds are encouraged to register.

 To become a non-credit certificate student, complete the program interest form and submit it for review and approval.

 Click here to fill out the PMC program interest form

 Upon acceptance to the PMC program, students will be contacted by an advisor regarding any discount information, instructions for registration/payment, and additional class details.

-Click here to register for the 2019 Fall Project Management Certificate program in New London.
+Click here to register for the 2020 Winter Project Management Certificate program in Orange.

 About the University of New Haven

 Founded in 1920, the University of New Haven is a known leader in experiential education and provides its students with a unique combination of solid liberal arts and real-world, hands-on professional training.
 The noncredit Project Management certificate was first offered at the University's New London, Connecticut campus at the Mitchell College in 2009.
 We began offering the program at the West Haven campus in 2011.